Dasparion/AppleSignIn/README.md

 # Asset Reference Viewer

-Unity Apple Sign in moved to UPM
+Unity's own Apple Sign package from AssetStore.
+Moved to UPM for convenience.